TommasoSitzia/pantrop-stand-growth/README.md

   "purrr",
   "tibble",
   "openxlsx",
-  "gridExtra",
-  "here"
+  "gridExtra"
 ))
 ```

 ## How to run the analyses

-Clone or download the repository and open the repository root as an RStudio project or as the current R working directory.
+Clone or download the repository and set the repository root as the current working directory in R or RStudio.

 Then run: